Eeritvan/Fullstack-Open/part03/puhelinluettelo/README.md

 ## phonebook-app

-part 3 phonebook-app can be tested at [fly.io](https://fso2024phonebook.fly.dev/)
+part 3 phonebook-app can be tested at [fly.io](https://fso2024phonebook.fly.dev/). (no longer available)

 ## running locally